The early days

 KHTO once was a good neighbor.

-But, once expansion began, new projects
+But once expansion began, new projects

-transformed the airport and eroded the
+transformed the airport

-quality of life of surrounding communities.
+of surrounding communities.

 East Hampton Airport was founded in the 1930s for use as a recreational airport by local pilots who mostly flew small propeller planes.
 The grass landing strip was replaced by a runway constructed during the 1940s, likely an initiative of the Work Projects Administration (WPA).
 Around that time, the then over 600-acre property was deeded in perpetuity to the Town of East Hampton.